Ileenfdz/JS-Exercises/README.md

 ## Description (Returning Strings)

 Make a function that will return a greeting statement that uses an input; your program should return, "Hello, <name> how are you doing today?".

+## Description (Convert number to reversed array of digits)

+Given a random non-negative number, you have to return the digits of this number within an array in reverse order.